exasol/pyexasol/doc/user_guide/exploring_features/examples.rst

 Preparation
 -----------

-Basic preparation steps are required to see examples in action.
+Some basic preparation steps are required to see examples in action.

 1. Install PyExasol with :ref:`optional_dependencies`.
 2. Download the `PyExasol source code <https://github.com/exasol/pyexasol/>`__.